A Shortcut for Sewing Appliques With Turned Edges

 Appliques are simple cutouts that are applied to a base fabric.
 There are various methods to create an applique.

 Turned edges on small applique pieces prevent the edges of the applique from fraying.
 Turning the edges allows you to almost invisibly hand sew the applique to the base fabric.

-The example shown in the photo was found in the house we bought.
-The entire edge of the napkin is hand turned and cross stitched with green embroidery thread.
-The applique is embellished with hand embroidery... and sewn in place with tiny slip stitches.
-Although the napkin is stained and fragile, I could not part with it.
+In the example shown in the photo, the entire edge of the napkin is hand turned and cross-stitched with green embroidery thread.
+The applique is embellished with hand embroidery and sewn in place with tiny slip stitches.
 The combination of embroidery and hand stitching on the applique is beautiful.

-Trace the design on to the non-fusible side of the interfacing.
-The non-fusible side is the side that does not have the dots or shiny fusible material on it.
-Using a fabric marking tool is advisable so that your... marking will not stain the fabric later in the process.Continue to 3 of 7 below.
+Use a fabric-marking tool to trace the design onto the non-fusible side of the interfacing.
+This is the side that does not have the dots or shiny fusible material on it.

 Place the applique where you want it on the base fabric.
 Be sure you have the edges set and exactly where you want it to be and press the applique in place.
 The interfacing fusible properties will help hold the applique in place.

-Hand sew or use your sewing machine to sew the edges of the applique and any details you want on the applique.
-In this example a machine blanket stitch was used but a hand sewn blanket stitch could also be used or any decorative stitch, as long as the edges of the applique are secured to the base fabric.
-Even though it appears to be placed once you have used the iron to fuse the base, but the very edges are still loose and the applique will pull loose after many trips through the laundry if you... do not stitch the edges in place.
+Hand-sew or use your sewing machine to sew the edges of the applique and any details you want on the applique.
+In this example, a machine blanket stitch was used, but a hand-sewn blanket stitch could also be used or any decorative stitch, as long as the edges of the applique are secured to the base fabric.
+Even though it appears to be placed once you have used the iron to fuse the base, the edges are still loose and the applique will pull loose after many trips through the laundry if you do not stitch the edges in place.